finn-chipp/conkit.h/README.md

 Version 0.1, first release!

 To use, store conkit.h locally and #include it!
-User documentation can be found under "Documentation/Conkit User Doc"
+User documentation can be found under "Documentation/Conkit User Doc.odt"